What is a Virtual Receptionist? (and How it Benefits You)

 5. Trades & Home Services

 HVAC, electricians, and plumbers are often in the field, not the office.
-A virtual receptionist ensures every lead is answered, qualified, and dispatched if needed.
+Our service ensures every lead is answered, qualified, and dispatched if needed.

 6. Tech & SaaS Startups